 If that’s the case, you may want to experiment by increasing your location bids on those higher-converting areas to be more competitive.

 You also want to consider how far people are willing to travel for your services.
 If you serve a need that isn’t urgent, say, a specialized fitness franchise, you can afford to expand your radius a bit further.

-When it comes to franchises, you have two types of keywords to consider: general and location-specific.
+When it comes to PPC for franchises, you have two types of keywords to consider: general and location-specific.